ajimenez1503/twidder/README.md

 # Twidder
-Simple social network where the user can:
+minimal social-networking web application called Twidder, where the user can:
   * Show the data profile and media
   * Write and read messages
   * Change password
+  * Search other user
+  * CLick like in other user
+  * Check how many user on the system

 ## Requirement: